GS_Ratz_26_sito

-The Pontifical Athenaeum Regina Apostolorum is pleased to announce a major theological conference to be held on March 11–12, 2027, marking the centenary of the birth of Joseph Ratzinger.
-The event seeks to honor the intellectual legacy of the late Pope Emeritus by reflecting on two milestones of his thought: the volume Eschatology (on the 50th anniversary of its publication) and the encyclical Spe Salvi (on its 20th anniversary).
+The Pontifical Athenaeum Regina Apostolorum is pleased to announce an international theological conference to be held on 11–12 March 2027, marking the centenary of the birth of Joseph Ratzinger.
+The event seeks to honor his intellectual legacy by reflecting on two milestones of his thought: Eschatology (on the 50th anniversary of its publication) and the encyclical Spe Salvi (on its 20th anniversary).

-The conference aims to explore the ongoing relevance of these texts, which open crucial perspectives on the future of humanity—both in an eschatological and an intra-historical sense.
-The goal is to analyze how Ratzinger’s vision offers concrete responses to contemporary anthropological and cultural challenges.
+The conference aims to explore the enduring relevance of these texts, which open decisive perspectives on the future of humanity—both in an eschatological and an intra-historical sense.
+The goal is to reflect on how Ratzinger’s vision offers concrete responses to contemporary anthropological, cultural, and theological challenges.

 Call for Papers

-We invite professors, researchers, and doctoral students to actively contribute to this reflection.
-Proposals should foster a dialogue between the two aforementioned works, deepening the theological core themes that demonstrate the continuity, evolution, and timeliness of Joseph Ratzinger’s thought.
+We invite professors, researchers, and doctoral students to contribute to this reflection.
+Proposals should place the two works in constructive dialogue, examining the theological themes that reveal the continuity, development, and contemporary significance of Joseph Ratzinger’s thought.

 Areas of Interest:

-• Christology and Eschatology: The role of the Risen Lord as the foundation of Christian hope.
+• Christology and Eschatology: The Risen Lord as the foundation of Christian hope.

-• Judgment, Freedom, and Responsibility: Judgment as a site of justice and mercy; purgatory as a relational and Christological process.
+• Judgment, Freedom, and Responsibility: Judgment as the locus of justice and mercy; purgatory understood as a relational and Christological process.

 • The Church and Eschatology: The Church as a “place of eschatological anticipation” and a “community of hope.”

-• Resurrection of the Body: Ratzinger’s critique of dualism and the reaffirmation of the historical dimension of salvation.
+• Resurrection of the Body: Ratzinger’s critique of dualism and his reaffirmation of salvation’s historical dimension.

-• The “Schools” of Hope: The four settings for learning and practicing hope in Spe Salvi (nos.
+• The “Schools” of Hope: The four settings for learning and practicing hope in Spe Salvi (nn.
 32–48): prayer, action, suffering, and judgment.

-• Cultural Discernment: A critique of secular hopes and the inner-worldly reductions of eschatology.
+• Cultural Discernment: A critical evaluation of secular conceptions of hope and the reduction of eschatology to purely inner‑worldly horizons.

 Submission Guidelines

-Proposals (maximum 500 words), accompanied by a brief CV, may be submitted in English or Italian and should be sent to: ratzinger@upra.org.
+Proposals of up to 500 words, accompanied by a brief curriculum vitae, may be submitted in English or Italian to ratzinger@upra.org.

-Selected authors will be invited to speak during the conference’s parallel sessions (20-minute presentations).
-Furthermore, accepted contributions will be published in the Studi Ratzingeriani series by Cantagalli Press.
+Selected authors will be invited to speak during the conference’s parallel sessions (20-minute presentations), and their contributions will be published in the Studi Ratzingeriani series (Cantagalli).

 Important Dates